 In our program we have 10 modules, 9 of which are educational and the final is a Career Guidance Module, which will help prepare you for your new career in software development.

 The course is built on a foundation of “bitesize” micro-learning.
 It takes large, complex topics and breaks them down into more manageable ones through smaller courses, lessons and units.

 Most lessons are based on rich video-based content where an instructor guides you through lessons, code, and content step-by-step.

 There are quizzes and challenges at regular intervals throughout, which help you revise course material and test your coding knowledge.

-The main modules of the course culminate in a set of 4 milestone projects, which you will use to form your portfolio and help you secure your first job.
+The main modules of the course culminate in a set of five portfolio projects, which you will use to form your portfolio and help you secure your first job.

 HTML is a coding language and is fundamental to any front-end development.
 It’s all about content and is used to arrange elements on your webpage.

 As a junior software developer, this will be the foundation with which you build your house on, so it’s absolutely vital you nail this stuff down.

 CSS (Cascading Style Sheets) is another language that dovetails with HTML as it’s used to style your elements.